- Department Overview

-Duties: Research assistants will primarily be involved in conducting background literature searches, running experiments, coding qualitative data, developing the stimuli, and developing experiments.
-Advanced research assistants may be involved in analyzing results, writing up findings, and presenting findings at conferences.
+Duties: Research assistants will primarily be involved in conducting background literature searches, running experiments, coding qualitative data, developing the stimuli, developing experiments, and programming experiments in Qualtrics.
+Advanced research assistants may be involved in analyzing results, writing up findings, presenting findings at conferences, and developing new research questions.

-Volunteering and Pay: For unpaid position: may join project as volunteer for 10 hours per week or as fulfillment of Psych 5000/4099 (Special Problems) with requirements to be negotiated with project lead.
-For paid position: Undergraduate hourly rate is $8.00/hour for approximately 10 hours per week; graduate rate is approximately $1607 per month for 15 hours/week and includes a tuition waiver.
+Volunteering and Pay: For unpaid position: may join project as volunteer for 10 hours per week or as fulfillment of Psych 5000/4099 (Special Problems).
+For paid position: Undergraduate hourly rate is $9.00/hour for approximately 10 hours per week; salaried graduate rate is approximately $1607 per month for 15 hours/week and includes a tuition waiver.
 Generally, paid positions are only offered after a period of unpaid work demonstrating abilities or based on previous research experience.
 Paid positions are also contingent on available funding.

 Start Date: Research assistant positions may start anytime, but work the best at the beginning of a new semester.

 Location: Most work can be done remotely with the exception of on-campus experiments.